alayor/coin-trading/README.md

  the UI will display the maximum number of trades at that moment.
 * Imaginary or simulated trades created using "contrarian trading strategy" will have the same info (id, price, created_at, etc.) as the previous trade.
+* The default value of M and N is zero.
+* If M is zero or less than zero no simulated trade will be added.
+* If N is zero or less than zero no simulated trade will be added.
 * When a new simulated trade is created using the "contrarian trading strategy", the upticks and downticks count will reset.
  E.g.